rust-lang/rfcs/text/0000-api-doc-frontpage-styleguide.md

 ## Introduction

-The first thing potential users of your crates will see is the introductory summary.
-This section is a good place to introduce the what and the why of the crate.
-A good introduction is concise but also provides enough information for the reader to understand the purpose of the crate.
-In addition, a good introduction provides a learning path for the user as they read the rest of the documentation.
+The purpose of the introduction is to help a user quickly figure out whether this is the right crate for them.

+In designing the introduction, consider a user searching for a crate to fulfill some use case, landing on the front page of several similar crates, and trying to determine which one to pursue further.
+The introduction is responsible for concisely conveying what the crate does and why somebody might want to use it.
+By the end of the introduction the reader should either be confident that this is not what they were looking for, or eager to read the example code and capabilities that follow the introduction.

-Here's an example of a good introduction from the [`log`] crate:
+Here is an example of a decent introduction from the [`log`] crate:

 [`log`]: https://doc.rust-lang.org/log/log/index.html